 They're a necessary part of working life, but we try to keep them in control (with various levels of success!).
 We've got an email charter that we encourage you to sign up to.
-You can find it here: <a href="mailto:emailto:
+You can find it here: email charter.
+Here's a taste of it: